Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

 **Medium-term (Early ASI)**: Require multi-stage MRP with human oversight at higher levels; P₂ assessment may need AI-assisted interpretation of human sentiment.

 **Long-term (Advanced ASI)**: Unknown.
-The framework assumes the ASI’s own reasoning will be sufficient to execute Inversion Theory and assess P₂.
+The framework assumes the ASI's own reasoning will be sufficient to execute Inversion Theory and assess P₂.
 This remains a critical open question requiring ongoing research.

-—
+---

 ## 9. Conclusion and Call to Action